Welcome to the UVU Antarctic Ice Marathon

-On November 20th, 2013, the ninth Antarctic Ice Marathon will take place at 80 Degrees South, just a few hundred miles from the South Pole at the foot of the Ellsworth Mountains.
+On 18 November 2014, the tenth Antarctic Ice Marathon will take place at 80 Degrees South, just a few hundred miles from the South Pole at the foot of the Ellsworth Mountains.

 This race presents a truly formidable and genuine Antarctic challenge with underfoot conditions comprising snow and ice throughout, an average windchill temperature of -20C, and the possibility of strong Katabatic winds to contend with.
 Furthermore, the event takes place at an altitude of 700 metres.

-The Antarctic Ice Marathon is the only marathon run in the interior of the Antarctic and is organised by Polar Running Adventures, the organiser of the annual North Pole Marathon.
+The UVU Antarctic Ice Marathon is the only marathon run in the interior of the Antarctic and is organised by Polar Running Adventures, the organiser of the annual UVU North Pole Marathon and UVU Volcano Marathon.

-The five-day itinerary will see competitors fly by private jet from Punta Arenas, Chile, on November 19th to the marathon location at Union Glacier.
-A marked course of 42.2km (26.2 miles) will already have been prepared and snowmobile support, aid stations and medical personnel will be at hand for the duration of the race.
+The five-day itinerary will see competitors fly by private jet from Punta Arenas, Chile, on 17 November to the marathon location at Union Glacier, Antarctica.
+A marked course of 42.2km (26.2 miles) will have been prepared in advance and snowmobile support, aid stations and medical personnel will be at hand for the duration of the race.

 The Antarctic Ice Marathon is the southernmost marathon on earth and a unique opportunity to complete a marathon that is truly worthy of the seventh continent.
+You can join the exclusive 7 Continents Marathon Club by combining this race with marathons on each of the other six continents.
 Don't expect to run your quickest time, however, as winds can blow from the Pole at a steady 10-25 knots.
 Also, forget about penguins or crowds cheering you along the route - no penguins live this far south and you will have to rely upon yourself to push onward in the hushed, indomitable surroundings.

 100Km Ultra Race

-The Antarctic 100k ultra race will take place on November 22nd.
-Undoubtedly, “the world’s coldest 100”, this ultramarathon challenge is reserved for only the toughest of endurance athletes.
+The Antarctic 100k ultra race will take place on 20 November 2014.
+Undoubtedly, 'the world's coolest 100', this ultramarathon challenge is reserved for only the toughest of endurance athletes.
 The 100k (62.1 miles) distance will seem endless, run under a sun that never sets against the backdrop of hills, mountains and large expanses of ice.
 This race presents the only opportunity to complete a 100k event on the frozen continent and creates the prospect of a 100k Seven Continents Club for global ultra athletes.

 Frozen Continent Half-Marathon

-Please note: Weather problems can result in flight re-scheduling and the expected five-day trip could be shortened or lengthened accordingly.
+Please note: Weather problems can result in flight re-scheduling and the scheduled duration of the trip could be shortened or lengthened accordingly.

-It is also possible to combine your marathon trip with climbing Vinson Massif, the highest mountain in Antarctica.
-The Vinson climb would involve an additional two weeks in Antarctica, immediately after the marathon.
+It may also be possible to combine your marathon trip with climbing Vinson Massif, the highest mountain in Antarctica, or visiting an Emperor Penguin Colony or the exact Geographic South Pole.
 There is a very substantial discount in combining these trips compared to registering for them as separate expeditions.

 Contact Richard Donovan for more details.